General Assembly Flagship Redesign

 Expanding the color palette and bringing playfulness

-Giving each campus the ability to customize their campus to the city’s vibe while adhering to the master look
+Giving each campus the ability to customize their space to the city’s vibe while adhering to the master look

 Additional soft seating for more casual meeting space